-Sigra supply two items of equipment used in exploration:
+Sigra supplies two items of equipment used in exploration:

 - The Core Logging System enables information to be gathered on the lithology and structure of the core efficiently and be recorded in a database with photographs.